 - Community – Collaborate with legal and social service partners to reduce the occurrence, impact and frequency of homelessness in Philadelphia.

-In 1990, HAP was founded in the belief that people experiencing homelessness have unique and complex legal problems that often are not adequately addressed by traditional providers of legal services to indigent and low-income individuals.
+In 1990, HAP was founded in the belief that individuals and families experiencing homelessness have unique and complex legal problems that often are not adequately addressed by traditional providers of legal services to this population.

-Since its inception, HAP has conducted legal clinics by reaching out to its clients in places where they live and eat, such as homeless shelters, transitional housing sites, overnight cafes, and soup kitchens throughout Philadelphia.
+Since its inception, HAP has conducted legal clinics by reaching out to its clients in places where they live and eat, such as homeless shelters, transitional housing sites, and soup kitchens throughout Philadelphia.
+More recently, HAP has added virtual clinics, weekly telephone intake sessions, and an online Request Help Now form to the mix.

 By recruiting and training volunteer attorneys, legal assistants, and law students to staff these clinics, HAP is able to provide free legal counseling and representation to a population not adequately served by other legal services programs.
 HAP also collaborates with shelter providers, homeless advocates, and community service providers to connect clients with other social services.

-Annually HAP holds over 100 legal clinics at 25 sites throughout Philadelphia.
-Since HAP’s first legal clinic in December 1990, HAP’s staff and 350 volunteers have helped more than 55,000 people and have provided more than $94 million worth of free legal services to clients experiencing homelessness.
+Since HAP’s first legal clinic in December 1990, HAP’s staff and 350 volunteers have helped more than 63,000 people and have provided more than $114 million worth of free legal services to clients experiencing homelessness.

 HAP in Action!